An approximate Bayes factor based high dimensional MANOVA using Random Projections: Conclusion

 \section{Conclusion}

-When the dimension of the variables space exceeds or supersedes the sample sizes in each group, classical test statistic can no longer be directly employed and some regularization steps are needed.
-Here we consider the problem of multiple group mean vector testing using random projections(RPs).
-We formulate two test based on Bayes factors which differ by the assumption placed on the covariance matrix.
-One test statistics assume one overall covariance matrix which results in a Bayes factor we denote $BF^{P}$.
-The second test only assume pairwise common covariance matrix and is denoted as $BF^{I}$.
-When the assumption of homogeneous covariance matrix is reasonable, both test statistics perform similarly and very well.
-However, for moderate departure from the assumption of common covariance, the test based on $BF^{I}$ seems robust in the simulation setting we considered.
-Although, we should note that the test based on $BF^{I}$ seems to have an inflated estimated type error in some settings.
-A natural extension of this work is in the case of potentially very different covariance matrices.
-Additionally, the test statistic was derived assuming a normal distribution, it will be interesting to relax that potentially constraining assumption.
-Our approach was implemented in the statistical software \textsf{Julia}(\cite{bezanson2012julia}) and will be made available for used on the author Github page.
+When the dimension of the feature space exceeds the combined sample size, classical MANOVA test statistics cannot be used to compare multiple group means and some regularization steps are needed.
+We addressed the problem of multiple group mean vector testing with random projections(RPs).
+We formulated two tests based on Bayes factors with different assumptions about the covariance matrix.
+In one test, we assumed one overall covariance matrix which results in a Bayes factor denoted as $BF^{PL}_{}(\widetilde{\psi}^{PL})$.
+In the other test, we assumed only a pairwise common covariance matrix with the Bayes factor denoted as $BF^{PR}_{}(\widetilde{\psi}^{PR})$.
+When the assumption of a homogeneous covariance matrix was reasonable, both test statistics performed similarly and very well.
+However, for moderate departures from the assumption of common covariance, the test based on $BF^{PR}_{}$ seemed robust in the simulation setting we considered.
+Although, we should note that the test based on $BF^{PR}_{}$ seemed to have an inflated estimated type 1 error in some settings.
+A natural extension of this work is to address the case of potentially very different covariance matrices.
+Additionally, our test statistic was derived assuming a normal distribution, so it will be interesting to relax that potentially restricted assumption.
+Our approach was implemented in the \textsf{Julia} \cite{bezanson2012julia} statistical software and will be made available for used on the first author's Github page.